matsadler/implicit_iterator_args/readme.txt

   [1, 2, 3].each {print _}      # prints '123'
   [1, 2, 3].inject(4) {_ + _}   # => 10

-This is only really a proof of concept, while the above works, anything more involved is likely to have problems.

-  array1 = [1, 2, 3]
-  array2 = ["a", "b", "c"]

-  array1.each do
-    print _
-    array2.each do
-      print _
-    end
-  end

-  # prints '1abc2abc3abc'

-  array1.each do
-    array2.each do
-      print _
-    end
-    print _
-  end
+However this is quite a hack, and isn't recommended for actual use.

+Known bugs:
+Trying to access the argument with _ from another thread fails, eg:

-  # prints 'abcnilabcnilabcnil'
+  [1, 2, 3].each {Thread.new {print _}.join}   # prints 'nilnilnil'